-Great Pyrenees / Red Heeler / Mixed (medium coat) : : Female (spayed) : : Adult : : Large
+Great Pyrenees / Brittany / Mixed (medium coat) : : Female (spayed) : : Adult : : Large

-Nell was just 3 months old when she, her mom Violet, and two siblings were picked up by animal control in rural Oklahoma.
+Nell was just 3 months old when she, her mom, and two siblings were picked up by animal control in rural Oklahoma.
 They were picked up from a property where they were in the pasture with goats.
-Animal control had to use a "catch-pole" to catch them because the whole little family was showing a fair amount of fear-based aggression.
+Animal control had to use a catch-pole to catch them because the whole little family was showing a fair amount of fear-based aggression.
 Sadly, the animal control officer made the decision to euthanize one puppy, saying s/he was too aggressive.
-It's really hard to imagine a 3-month old puppy being so aggressive that an experienced person couldn't have dealt with the issue, but seeing that the "shelter" was willing to put down a puppy, one local person volunteered to foster Violet and her remaining two puppies until she could find a rescue to take them in.
+It's really hard to imagine a 3-month old puppy being so aggressive that an experienced person couldn't have dealt with the issue, but seeing that the animal control officer was willing to put down a puppy, a local person volunteered to foster mom and her remaining two puppies until she could find a rescue to take them in.

 More about Nell

-Good with Dogs, Somewhat vocal, Requires a yard, Likes to play with toys, Timid, Skittish
+Good with Dogs, Somewhat vocal, Does Good in the Car, Requires a yard, Cratetrained, Likes to play with toys, Timid, Skittish